 Staff writer at Fighting the Tyranny

-It was a book that was supposed to warn us to the danger of allowing our government to grow too big.
-To warn us of allowing ourselves to be tracked and spied upon at every turn.
+It was a book that was supposed to warn us of the danger of allowing our government to grow too big.
+To advise us of allowing ourselves to be tracked and spied upon at every turn.
 To let us know the dire consequences of allowing it to happen if left unimpeded from the people.
 In short, it was a warning.
 Yet, we ignored it.

 If you do not believe me, please make sure your cell phone is right next to you so Big Brother can listen as you exclaim that you have not given in.
 I am sure that as they are listening to you through its microphone.
 They could use a good laugh at your expense.

 I am not above doing the same things as you are, and while I keep my cell phone in another room when I talk to people who visit, just for that reason I have mentioned, I still have my computer in another room, with its microphone ready to go.
 Between the two of them, I am still rather sure my conversation is not private.
 When I travel, I make sure my phone is in my pocket in case of emergency, while I also know that my every move is being tracked.
 It is like being in a cage-free farm, and we all are all the complacent sheep.

 We were warned by Snowden and Assange about just how much is being collected on us.
 Ron Paul famously warned us against the massive surveillance system our government had at its disposal and how horrible it would be to allow bills like the PATRIOT Act to pass, but pass it did, and while Ron kept telling us about it, most of us did nothing.
 His son continues to warn us about our government spying on us, but the idea of dismantling our government spying operation is even more far-fetched now than when his father warned us back then.